Training

 Description

 In this hands-on workshop, you will work on the expression and purification of a protein in E. coli.
-You will begin by designing constructs to optimise the chances of a successful purification and learning about strategies for protein overexpression in a bacterial system.
+As part of the course we will help to inform you of construct design to enhance the chances of a successful purification and learning about strategies for protein overexpression in a bacterial system.
 You will acquire an understanding of the fundamental principles of various chromatography techniques and gain practical experience using AKTA systems for chromatography.
 Finally, you will purify the protein and use techniques as SDS-PAGE and spectrophotometry to analyse the protein and measure its yield.

 Target Group